Sergidev/ClashOfRealms/README.md

 ### 103. Deck Construction
 **103.1.** To play Clash of Realms, each player must prepare the following:
 - 1 Realm Card
-- 3 Location Cards (all different; no duplicates allowed)
+- 3 Location Cards (all different; no duplicates allowed).
-- 3 Commander Cards (all different; no duplicates allowed)
+- 3 Commander Cards (all different; no duplicates allowed).
-- A Main Deck of exactly 40 cards
+- A Main Deck of exactly 40 cards (Any combination of Battalion, Maneuver and Artifact cards).
+- A Side Deck of exactly 10 Shard cards.
+(Any combination of Battalion, Maneuver and Artifact cards).
-- A Shard Deck of exactly 10 Shard cards
+- A Shard Deck of exactly 10 Shard cards.

 **103.2.** Realm Card
 - **103.2.1.** The Realm card defines your deck's Identity: the set of Identity Colors your deck may use.